|Nominal duration||4 semesters (120 ECTS)|

 You must take the original entry qualification documents along with you when you finally go to the university.

-Applications are accepted from the following territories (based on citizenship): Albania, Algeria, Azerbaijan, Cape Verde, Colombia, Cuba, Ecuador, Ethiopia, Georgia, India, Indonesia, Iran, Iraq, Jordan, Kosovo, Kyrgyzstan, Lebanon, Macedonia, Mexico, Moldova, Montenegro, Morocco, Myanmar (Burma), Pakistan, Paraguay, Singapore, South Korea, State of Palestine, Sudan, Syria, Tunisia, Turkmenistan, Ukraine, Yemen.
+Applications are accepted from the following territories (based on citizenship): Albania, Algeria, Argentina, Azerbaijan, Cape Verde, Ethiopia, Georgia, India, Indonesia, Iran, Iraq, Jordan, Kosovo, Kyrgyzstan, Lebanon, Macedonia, Moldova, Montenegro, Morocco, Myanmar (Burma), Pakistan, Singapore, South Korea, State of Palestine, Sudan, Syria, Tunisia, Turkmenistan, Ukraine, Yemen.

 A very good command of English is required during the oral entrance exam and throughout the whole program.
 The language knowledge is assessed and evaluated during the interview.